zbluebugz/facebook-clean-my-feeds/README.md

 Thank you to **[trinhquocviet](https://github.com/trinhquocviet)** for their [simplified_ui branch](https://github.com/trinhquocviet/facebook-clean-my-feeds/tree/simplified_ui), which has been merged here.

+## Installation

+1. Install a userscript manager such as **[Violentmonkey](https://violentmonkey.github.io/)**, **[Tampermonkey](https://www.tampermonkey.net/)**, or **[FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/)**.
+2. Add the script:
+   - From this repo: open [`fb-clean-my-feeds.user.js`](https://raw.githubusercontent.com/Artificial-Sweetener/facebook-clean-my-feeds/main/fb-clean-my-feeds.user.js) and let your userscript manager import it.
+   - Todo: Publish to GreasyFork
+3. Reload Facebook.
+The mop icon appears bottom-left by default.
+You can set it to appear in the top-right or hide it completely.

 ## What it does

 ### Kill the Sponsored Sludge